Army United F.C.

-Army United Football Club (สโมสรฟุตบอลอาร์มี่ ยูไนเต็ด) was a Thai football club under the stewardship of Royal Thai Army based in the Din Daeng District of Bangkok and is one of the oldest continuing football club in Asia until they decided to discontinue the club in the end of season 2019 after 103 years in existence.
+Army United Football Club (สโมสรฟุตบอลอาร์มี่ ยูไนเต็ด) was a Thai defunct professional football club under the stewardship of the Royal Thai Army based in the Din Daeng District of Bangkok.
+It was one of the oldest football clubs in Asia, until it was discontinued at the end of the 2019 season after 103 years in existence.

 The club was founded in 1916 and was known as Royal Thai Army until November 2010.
-Their home stadium is known locally as the Thai Army Sports Stadium and more widely known around Asian circles as the Royal Thai Army Stadium of which has been host to numerous international youth matches due to its central Bangkok location.
-The club play in red shirts with red shorts and red socks.
-Despite finishing bottom of the Thai Premier League in 2010 they managed to regain their top-flight status after winning Group B of the Thai League Play-off in 2011.
+Their home stadium was known locally as the Thai Army Sports Stadium and was more widely known around Asian circles as the Royal Thai Army Stadium, which had been host to numerous international youth matches due to its central Bangkok location.
+The club played in red shirts with red shorts and red socks.
+Despite finishing bottom of the Thai Premier League in 2010, they managed to regain their top-flight status after winning Group B of the Thai League Play-off in 2011.